Sammking120/Ecommerce-Website/README.md

 # Ecommerce-Website
-SuperDuka is an Ecommerce site all in one shop
+SuperDuka is an Ecommerce Site Used to sell online course.
+The main take away is that One can add course on the cart, where they are save on the local storage.